cakephp/docs/en/tutorials-and-examples/cms/articles-controller.rst

 :ref:`beforeSave() callback <table-callbacks>` of the ORM to populate our slug::

     // in src/Model/Table/ArticlesTable.php

+    // add this use statement right below the namespace declaration to import
+    // the Text class
     use Cake\Utility\Text;

     // Add the following method.